MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 }
 {% endhighlight %}

+Usually after you update the `package.json` you would need to run an `npm install` to download the packages that have been added.
+This is handled behind the scenes for you by the `Start-Hubot` command.

-### Create the PowerShell Script
+### Create the PowerShell script

-We need to design a script that can be called from CoffeeScript, the Hubot scripting language.
-I have some standard methods of creating PowerShell scripts that will be called from Hubot to make things easier.
+We need to design a PowerShell script that can be called from CoffeeScript, the Hubot scripting language.
+I recommend using the following methods when creating PowerShell scripts that will be called from Hubot:.

-* **Create functions with paramaters** - All advanced scripts should be functions, but it just makes it nice and easy to call from CoffeeScript when they have well defined parameters
+* **Create PowerShell functions with paramaters** - It makes it nice and easy to call PowerShell from CoffeeScript when they have well defined parameters
 * **Put error handling in your script** - Use try-catch blocks inside your PowerShell functions so you can return a message to the bot if the command has failed
-* **Always output in json** - This is a far easier way to pass data back to CoffeeScript and means you can use PowerShell objects to send data back and have CoffeeScript pick out the parts you want
+* **Output results in json** - This is a great way to pass data back to CoffeeScript.
+You can use PowerShell objects to send data back and have CoffeeScript pick out the parts you want

-With this methods in mind, here is the function I came up with to find the service status:
+Keeping these methods in mind, I created a `Get-ServiceHubot` function to find the service status:

 {% gist 66bf00bedb98d72c2506 %}